 Uluru has always been high up on my bucket list.
 When we started to plan this trip we thought, why not drive it and see the Australian outback?

-We drove from Canberra to Uluru (via Port Lincoln one way) and back again.
+This drive takes you from Canberra to Uluru (via Port Lincoln one way) and back again.
 I seriously loved every single minute of it, even if we drove 6,057 kilometres.

 We left Canberra in the early hours and drove to Mildura, Victoria.

-The highlight of Mildura is Orange World, a little family run orchard for citrus fruits.
+While in Mildura, pop onto Orange World, a little family run orchard for citrus fruits.

-We then drove to Port Lincoln to go cage diving with great white sharks (no chum is used, it’s all about acoustics).
+Then drive on to Port Lincoln to go cage diving with great white sharks (no chum is used, it’s all about acoustics).

 Adelaide to Darwin